step-security/github-actions-goat/docs/DNSExfiltration.md

   <img src="../images/DNSExfiltration.png" alt="DNS exfiltration" width="800">

-## How does StepSecurity mitigate this threat?
+## How does Harden-Runner mitigate this threat?

-StepSecurity [`harden-runner`](https://github.com/step-security/harden-runner) analyzes the outbound calls made by the workflow and recommends the appropriate policy containing the allowed outbound endpoints.
+StepSecurity [`Harden-Runner`](https://github.com/step-security/harden-runner) analyzes the outbound calls made by the workflow and recommends the appropriate policy containing the allowed outbound endpoints.
 Any outbound call not in the list of allowed endpoints is blocked to prevent a potential DNS Exfiltration attack.

 ## Tutorial